nicknijenhuis/XamarinAlliance/Challenge T/Readme.md

 Through the T Challenge we're looking for a Cross Platform application (across iOS, Android and Windows) that leverages the API.

-#### The T Challenge winner will receive 2 tickets to attend Techorama 2017 (May 22nd - 24th in Antwerp) and the application will be available to use for all attendees of Techorama 2017.
+### The T Challenge winner will receive 2 tickets to attend Techorama 2017 (May 22nd - 24th in Antwerp) and the application will be available to use for all attendees of Techorama 2017.

-Submissions should be made by Friday April 28th via this link:
+To win the prize you should provide your application by Friday April 28th via this link: [Challenge T Submission](https://www.instant.ly/s/or7k6)

 All submissions will be reviewed by a jury made up of a Microsoft employee and the organisers of Techorama.